2026 - 2027 Round the World Oceanic sailing

 satellites communications and marina fees, and of course a share for maintenance of the boat.

-Contact us, and let us work on which leg you want to sail.
+Contact us, and let us work on which leg you want to sail, and what we can help you to improve on.